 Study guides for your book club and classroom are here as free downloads, full of great questions for discussion and creative, educational projects.

 Fireseed One and Ruby’s Fire are now available at a 55% discount for schools, libraries and bookstores!
-Order from Ingram Spark or other preferred sites.
+Order from Ingram or other preferred sites.

 Free downloadable guide for Refugees: Study Guide REF 2012